 Don’t just use your Thesaurus to change words into keywords – with a little extra time spent looking over the job description, and some tweaking in your sentences, you’ll polish off a winning resume in no time.

 Match Your Experience to The Role

 Don’t merely reiterate your CV.
-A cover letter is your chance to elaborate on relevant skills and experience by telling stories of past accomplishments and successes.
 Highlight the unique talents that you bring to the table by painting a picture of what you can do for the company.

 When appropriate, use numbers and statistics to support your background and expertise.
 Steer clear of any irrelevant information, and instead include only value-driven content that relates to the position.

 End on a Confident Note

 It’s a job seeker myth that you shouldn’t apply to a job if you don’t meet all the requirements.
 If you have 75 to 80 percent of the skills, go for it.
 Don’t use your cover letter to apologise for what you’re missing (“While I have limited experience in..”), and instead, use it to display your many strengths.